nat-n/poethepoet/docs/tasks/task_types/expr.rst

 ``expr`` tasks support all of the :doc:`standard task options <../options>` with the exception of ``use_exec``.

-The following options are also available:
+The following options are also accepted:

 **imports** : ``List[str]`` :ref:`📖<Referencing imported modules in an expression>`
   A list of modules to import for use in the expression.